MicrosoftDocs/learn/learn-pr/azure/intro-to-project-bonsai/includes/1-introduction.md

 Let's suppose you work for a soap manufacturing company.
 The company uses a process called extrusion to produce the soap.
 Engineers  at the company think that changes in manufacturing could yield significant production increases.
 The company uses an advanced process control (APC) system, controlled by experienced operators to manage production.
 These operators send commands to the APC system to control manufacturing.
 The APC system then adjusts the manufacturing equipment accordingly.

-Because of the complexity of the soap manufacturing process, it can be difficult to control and therefor optimize production.
+Because of the complexity of the soap manufacturing process, it can be difficult to control and therefore optimize production.
 This is because there are so many variables involved in production, such as:

 - Adjustments in the parts of the manufacturing equipment.
 - Variations in raw materials.